nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 the file is successfully downloaded; the database entry serves as a record of the forum's reference to the image even if we don't have the image on disk.
-This usually occurs if the image's URL no longer exists, which is likely since some forums are decades old.
+This usually occurs if the image's URL no longer exists, which is likely since some forums are decades old and contain numerous dead links to sites that have long since disappeared from the web.

 The rest of the function makes an awaitable HTTP request, handles the response, does some error checking, writes the downloaded image to disk if it's